carlogonzales/codersdemise/articles/160829_setting_java_home_dynamically_on_linux.md

 # Setting JAVA_HOME Dynamically on Linux

-There are two flavor of JDK you can get from any Linux ditros, OpenJDK or from Oracle.
+There are two flavor of JDK you can get from any Linux distros, OpenJDK or from Oracle.
 These software can be installed manually, assigning the static path on JAVA_HOME.
 What if you installed it directly from `yum` or `apt`, how can you assign the correct Java directory for a managed installation?

 _Note: This how-to assumes you're using `bash` as your shell.
 Feel free to apply it based on what shell you're using._